byu-ecen-192/lib-ecen-192/README.md

-# Code Library for the supplemental ECEN 192 Library
+# Supplemental ECEN 192 Code Library

 To import it to your Platform IO project, add the following line to your `platformio.ini` file: